lewgrant/ConfigBridge/README.md

 # ConfigBridge

 **ConfigBridge** is a .NET Framework 4.8 console utility that bridges configuration values from a machine.config (or other sources) to .NET Core/5+ applications at runtime.
-It parses a JSON configuration, retrieves the requested values, and launches the target .NET application with those values as command-line arguments.
+It parses a JSON configuration, retrieves the requested values, and launches the target .NET application with those values as command-line arguments or environment variables.

 ---

 ## Features

 - Retrieve settings and connection strings from machine.config or other sources.
-- Pass configuration values as command-line arguments to .NET Core/5+ apps.
+- Pass configuration values as command-line arguments or environment variables to .NET Core/5+ apps.
 - Supports both .exe and .dll (framework-dependent) .NET applications.
 - Format JSON files for command-line usage with the `--json` flag.
 - Optional debug output for troubleshooting.